-Training of Individuals Conducting Investigations and Adjudications
+Training of Individuals Conducting Investigations and Adjudications the safety of complainants and promotes accountability.

-Individuals conducting investigations and adjudications under Middlebury's SMDVS policy will receive training annually on issues related to sexual misconduct (including sexual assault), domestic violence, dating violence, stalking, and related retaliation, and on how to conduct a prompt, fair, and impartial investigation and/or adjudication process that protects the safety of complainants and promotes accountability.
 The annual training is typically delivered in-person and includes, for example, investigatory techniques based on best practices; how to properly, fairly and thoroughly question parties and witnesses; Middlebury's policy and procedures; and review of applicable laws and regulations.
-HROs, DTC, and the Title IX Coordinator also receive trainings beyond the annual live training described above.
+HROs and the Civil Rights & Title IX Coordinator also receive trainings beyond the annual live training described above.